 - Then finally come up with your niche and its profitability

 2. Register a Domain Name and Buy Web Hosting for Your Website

-Buying a domain name is one of the most critical steps of starting a blog, personal site, or online business.
+Buying a domain name is one of the most critical steps in starting a blog, personal site, or online business.
 Without one, users would not be able to easily access your website on the internet.

-To buy a domain name from a domain name registrar or hosting provider, you need to visit a domain registrar, find the domain you want to purchase and follow the instructions to buy it.
+To buy a domain name from a domain name registrar or hosting provider, you need to visit a domain registrar, find the domain you want to purchase, and follow the instructions to buy it.

 Follow these steps to register a domain name for your website.